+Teaching Staff:

-Teaching Staff: Dr. Iftah Yovel Ms. Maayan Abargil
+Dr. Iftah Yovel Ms. Maayan Abargil Mr. cherki boaz

 Course/Module description:

 This is the basic statistics course for graduate students in psychology.
 The theoretical basis for the statistical procedures commonly used in psychological research will be reviewed.
 Excel and SPSS will be used in order to perform these procedures on various types of data sets.